 Next, we reproduce the regressions with the simulated data in columns (3) and (7).
 In the simulated data, the product sales are just iid draws from the log-normal distribution.
 Hence any effect of market competitiveness measures that we find is driven by aggregating data on sales across the different number of products to the firm level.
 If a lot of small scope exporters sell at a destination, the ratio will be mechanically higher than if the destination was dominated by large scope exporters.
 Both in columns (3) and (7) the coefficient on GDP is negative and significant, reflecting that large market size is associated with firms exporting more products, which mechanically lowers the log-ratio.
-The foreign supply potential variable is positive in both regressions.
+The coefficient on the foreign supply potential variable is positive in both regressions.
 Interestingly it becomes significant in the simulated data when we control for bilateral trade barriers between China and its trading partners in column (7).
 This is because including both geographic barriers and supply potential helps differentiate between good geography and distance as many high supply potential markets are located far away from China.
 Distance and contiguity in column (7) are also statistically significant.
 The log of distance enters with a negative sign, while contiguity has a positive effect.
+These signs are consistent with firms exporting a narrow range of products to faraway destinations and a wider range to countries nearby.
+To check that the variation in the simulated data is indeed driven by the variation in scope, we use the number of products as the dependent variable in columns (4) and (8) respectively.
+The signs on the independent variables are consistent with variation in scope being responsible for the variation in the log-ratio in the regressions with the simulated data.